 Can I meet a dog I’m interested in?

-At this time, we are not able to host any meet and greets.
+At this time, we are not able to host any meet and greets other than some special events.
 We do not maintain a shelter building.

 - Instead, we include as much information as possible about the dogs for adoption.
 If your application is chosen for a particular dog, we will discuss with you any further information you may need about the dog.

-- We check references and vets listed on your application.
+- We check references and vets listed on your application IF you are chosen as a good match for the dog.
 Our goal is always to find the best possible fit for each dog.
 Our volunteers will drive to meet you or bring your new furry family member to you upon adoption, if needed.

 - We have built in a two week trial period for humans and dogs to be certain.
 We have a high success rate with these matches!